nerdyman/macos-pet-peeves/README.md

 - Can't zoom scroll with mouse wheel in browsers
     - Only scrolling option zooms the entire screen
+- Emoji Picker is sloooow and pastes the emoji where your cursor is - I want to copy it to my clipboard

 ## Window Management

 - No "Always on top" functionality to keep some windows above others
 - Workspace auto switches when last window is closed
 - Can't install customised window managers to resolve the keyboard & workspace issues without disabling security features
+- Some windows have a 1px gap at the top showing the background between the window and the menu

 ## Keyboard Usage